Make the first day of school a success using these fun first day of school activities for elementary students.

 Use a K-W-L graphic organizer to determine what elementary students already know and what they want to know about science/social studies in general.

 This strategy is a gentle way to incorporate social studies and/or science on the first day without getting too in-depth just yet.

 This list of first day of school activities for elementary students would not be complete without a growth mindset activity.

-With guidance from you, students will write 2 to 3 S.M.A.R.T goals related to academics or conduct.
+With guidance from you, students write 2 to 3 S.M.A.R.T goals.

-Consider mounting their goals on a back-to-school bulletin board or have them place a copy in a time capsule.
-(See an explanation about the time capsule activity in this post.)
+Consider mounting their goals on a back to school bulletin board or have them place a copy in a time capsule.
+(See earlier explanation about how to do time capsule activity.)

 12. Incorporate a Foldables™ Activity.